microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 ### DMF_CALLBACKS_DMF

-This structure contains all the DMF specific callbacks the Module supports.
+This structure contains all the DMF-specific callbacks the Module supports.

 Always use this function to initialize the structure before updating it